 For many museums, the journey into Digital Asset Management begins with the need to digitize their physical collection.
-While museums have traditionally used Content Management Systems to manage their physical objects, the need to sync that data with a DAM has become an increasingly important part of their workflow.
+While museums have traditionally used Collections Management Systems to manage their physical objects, the need to sync that data with a DAM has become an increasingly important part of their workflow.

 So if phase one is to digitize your collection, stage two is to configure and a DAM and establish an integration with your CMS platform, then what is stage three?